theforeman/theforeman.org/privacy.md

 *public* channels are logged to [BotBot.me](https://botbot.me) who also have a [privacy policy][BotBot].

-The Foreman community uses a forum using the [Discourse](https://discourse.org) software.
+The Foreman community uses a self-hosted forum using the [Discourse](https://discourse.org) software.
 When signing up for a Discourse account, you provide a name and email address - and in addition we store the IP address of your most recent connection.
 The email address is only used to send you updates to your forum topics, personal messages from other users, and digest summaries.
 You have full control over the emails sent from your Discourse account preferences.
 The forum also uses cookies to store your session.

 We also use the IP addresses and *public* post data to provide aggregated statistics about the forum community, such as posts-per-month, user engagement,